clj-kondo/clj-kondo/doc/config.md

 ## Introduction

-Clj-kondo can be configured in four ways, by providing:
+Clj-kondo can be configured in five ways, by providing:

 - home dir config in `~/.config/clj-kondo/config.edn` (respects `XDG_CONFIG_HOME`)
 - project config: a `config.edn` file in the `.clj-kondo` directory (see